nk-gears/nkdews.me/content/posts/2021-10-17-mobile-development-setup.md

 I don't understand why Apple enforces developers to have latest OS BigSur for Xcode 13.
 Why they can't support Catalina which has been released couple of years ago ?.
 As a  Mac user, I don't want to upgrade immediately due to variety of reasons.

 Once you setup everything and get started to develop something and try to download a sample code, you will notice that the current setup may not be compatible enough to run that code.
 Either it may be outdated in just few months or years.this may be due to variety of reasons like software dependencies and language upgrades and ide compatability

+What I liked to see :
+- Keep the backwards compatibility at least for 5 years.

 ### objective C & Swift :